webxos/macroslow/markup/README.md

 - **Quantum Issues** ⚛️: Verify Qiskit dependencies and `MARKUP_QUANTUM_ENABLED`.
 - **Visualization Missing** 📊: Install Plotly (`pip install plotly`) and check for `transformation_graph.html`.

-For help, check logs in the database or contact the Project Dunes community! 🤝
+For help, check logs in the database or contact the Project Dunes community!

 ---

 ## 🌍 Integration with Project Dunes SDK

-The MARKUP Agent is a **Chimera Head** agent, designed for seamless integration with Project Dunes’ MCP servers and quantum gateways.
+The MARKUP Agent is a **VALIDATOR** agent, designed for seamless validation of .markdown files within the MCP servers and quantum gateways.

 Use it to:

 - Validate MAML files before submission.
 - Generate receipts for workflow auditing.
 - Create shutdown scripts for rollback.
 - Train recursive ML models with mirrored data.

-Deploy it standalone via Docker or integrate it into Dunes’ distributed architecture for quantum-parallel execution. 🚀
+Deploy it standalone via Docker or integrate it into Dunes’ distributed architecture for quantum-parallel execution.

 ---

 ## 🎉 Get Started!

 The MARKUP Agent is your go-to tool for Markdown processing, receipt generation, and recursive ML training in Project Dunes.
-Install it, explore the APIs, and start building robust, self-checking workflows today! 🌟
+Install it, explore the APIs, and start building robust, self-checking workflows today!

 For questions, reach out to the Project Dunes community or open an issue on GitHub.
 Happy coding! 💻